-Surfshark is a fairly new player in the VPN arena, but it has already made a name for itself as a fast and secure service located in a privacy-friendly jurisdiction.
-It has clients for all four of the major platforms (Windows, Mac, iOS, and Android) and also offers extensions for Chrome and Firefox.
+Surfshark has already made a name for itself as a fast and secure service located in a privacy-friendly jurisdiction.
+It has clients for Windows, Mac, Linux, iOS, and Android plus Amazon Fire TV & Fire Stick and Android TV, while also offering extensions for Chrome and Firefox.
 While the prices are good, the best thing is the anonymous payment options, such as cryptocurrencies.
-But what good is it if you cannot use Surfshark for Netflix – one of the most popular demands among VPN users?
+But can you use Surfshark for Netflix in 2020?
 Read on to find out.

 How we tested Surfshark VPN for Netflix